MarkHerndon/STHW9/README.md

 # STHW9

-First year class Problem set on Group Data models and interactions
+First year class Problem set on Group Data models with confounders and interactions